State Highway 1 (New Zealand): South Island (SH 1S)

 The South Island section of SH 1 starts in Picton, adjacent to the railway station.
 Leaving Picton, SH 1 rises steeply to cross the Elevation saddle into the valley of the Tuamarina River.
 It descends alongside this river and across the Wairau Plain before reaching Blenheim.
-SH 1 passes through Weld Pass and Dashwood Pass to enter the Awatere Valley, then countiuses southward before passing Lake Grassmere.
+SH 1 passes through Weld Pass and Dashwood Pass to enter the Awatere Valley, then countinues southward before passing Lake Grassmere.
 From the small town of Ward the highway heads to the coast and follows it to Kaikōura.
-After passing Kaikōura, it veers inland, twisting tortuously through the Hundalee Ranges before emerging at the northern end of the Canterbury Plains.
+After passing Kaikōura, it veers inland, twisting through the Hundalee Ranges before emerging at the northern end of the Canterbury Plains.

-The section of highway between the Clarence River and Hapuku Rivers north of Kaikōura was closed from 14 November 2016 to 15 December 2017, due to damage from the 2016 Kaikoura earthquake.
+The section of highway between the Clarence River and Hapuku Rivers north of Kaikōura was closed from 14 November 2016 to 15 December 2017, due to damage from the 2016 Kaikōura earthquake.

 SH 1 passes through Amberley and Woodend before becoming the Christchurch Northern Motorway and bypassing Kaiapoi to the west.
 At The Groynes west of Belfast, the motorway narrows to a four-lane divided arterial.
 SH 1 continues around the north-western urban fringe of Christchurch, passing just east of Christchurch International Airport.
 At Hornby, the highway turns south-west, narrows to a two-lane undivided road and passes through Templeton.
 It then merges onto the Christchurch Southern Motorway where the highway becomes expressway standard until it approaches Rolleston.

 South of Rolleston, SH 1 becomes virtually straight as it crosses the wide fan of the Canterbury plains, crossing the country's longest road bridge at Rakaia before reaching Ashburton, and then veering back towards the coast, which it reaches at Timaru.
 Between Ashburton and Timaru it crosses Rangitata Island in the Rangitata River.

 South of Timaru, the road again passes through gentle hill country, staying close to the coast but largely out of sight of it.
 The road veers inland briefly, bypassing Waimate as it reaches the plains around the mouth of the Waitaki River, which it crosses to enter Otago.
 It passes through Oamaru, from where it turns inland briefly, crossing undulating hill country before again reaching the coast at Moeraki.
 From here the road again hugs the coast along Katiki Beach, remaining closer to the ocean than at any point since Kaikōura.
 The highway turns inland at Shag Point, passing through Palmerston and Waikouaiti.